SYZ for index 1 Fano hypersurfaces in projective space: Construction of Lagrangian tori

 Note that the compactification $X$ of $A$ plays no role in the construction so far; all we needed is an affine variety whose $c_1(A)$ is torsion.
-Assuming $L$ is connected, the class we have constructed only depends on the choice of the trivialization $s$.
-The later is sometimes called a \emph{grading} for $A$. \begin{lemma} Let $\phi:A\rightarrow B$ be an etale covering map of affine varieties with $Nc_1(B)=0$, and let $L\subseteq A$ and $K\subseteq B$ be totally real sub-manifolds such that $f(L)\subseteq K$.
-Then we have:
+Assuming $L$ is connected, the class we have constructed only depends on the choice of the trivialization $s$, which is sometimes called a \emph{grading} for $A$ (see \cite{PL-theory}, for instance).